 - Coleman HR, Chan CC, Ferris FL 3rd, Chew EY.
 Age-related macular degeneration.
 Lancet.
 2008 Nov 22;372(9652):1835-45. doi: 10.1016/S0140-6736(08)61759-6.
 Citation on PubMed or Free article on PubMed Central

 - Curcio CA, Owsley C, Jackson GR.
 Spare the rods, save the cones in aging and age-related maculopathy.
 Invest Ophthalmol Vis Sci.
 2000 Jul;41(8):2015-8.
-Review.
+No abstract available.
 Citation on PubMed

 - Jackson GR, Scott IU, Kim IK, Quillen DA, Iannaccone A, Edwards JG.
 Diagnostic sensitivity and specificity of dark adaptometry for detection of age-related macular degeneration.
 Invest Ophthalmol Vis Sci.
 2014 Mar 10;55(3):1427-31. doi: 10.1167/iovs.13-13745.
 Citation on PubMed or Free article on PubMed Central